Seraj Voices

 I was born and raised in Ramallah, Palestine.
 I studied in the Rosary Sisters school in Jerusalem and finished my degree in Psychology from Birzeit University.
 I grew up in a home with a big library.
 Both of my parents were readers.
 I have fond memories of sitting by the fire in the evenings, sipping sage tea, listening to my father discuss the books he was reading.
 I remember many nights when my older sister would read aloud “One Thousand and One Nights” (also known as “Arabian Nights”) before we fell asleep.
 People always gave me books as gifts, which I absolutely adored (and still do!).
 I met Laurie through my work, and after exchanging many books and discussing them together, we became close friends.
 I always loved how passionate Estephan and Laurie were about Seraj, and how they invested so much time and effort to develop libraries in rural villages and refugee camps.
 I was thrilled to be asked to join the board and spread joy to so many girls and boys through the library experience we all love.
 What I really like about Seraj is that we are reaching remote villages and communities and introducing the world of storytelling through libraries.
 We are also creating an atmosphere where books are always present and giving hope to young people that they can make a change and improve their lives through books and reading.
 Seraj works as close partners with the local community and we understand the importance of being real and authentic to make lasting change.
 At Seraj, we understand that the job of education is not limited to schools, because real education is done by encouraging children to become inquirers (as is their nature) and by seeking knowledge for the sake of knowledge.
 We want to raise a generation of leaders who believe they can make change.
 This is what Seraj is doing now, my hope is that we can expand and empower more young people across Palestine.
 My daily hope is that as parents and teachers, we can lead by example and reading becomes part of the lives of all our children.
 The time has come for us to give our children the skills for learning how to learn and how to search for information.
 We need to let go of the dependency upon authority figures to force learning that we are teaching our children in Palestinian schools.
 I hope that teachers will evolve from this into facilitators for knowledge.

-Birch and I were drawn into the work of Seraj by Cotton Fite several years ago when he organized a class at St Luke’s Episcopal in Evanston on the history of Palestine and the emergence of Israel.
-Cotton also introduced us to Estephan Salameh (it was only later that we met Laurie), and we found ourselves delighted by the work they were doing.
-We later had a chance to travel to Israel and the West Bank with Pauline Coffman and Paul Parker, who were (and still are) members of the Seraj board here in the U.S. and who managed an absolutely magical tour that lit fires in our hearts that still burn.
+My wife Birch and I were drawn into the work of Seraj by Cotton Fite several years ago when he organized a class at St Luke’s Episcopal in Evanston on the history of Palestine and the emergence of Israel.
+Cotton also introduced us to Estephan and Laurie Salameh and we found ourselves delighted by the work they were doing.
+We later had a chance to travel to Israel and the West Bank with Pauline Coffman and Paul Parker, who were members of the Seraj board here in the U.S. and who managed an absolutely magical tour that lit fires in our hearts that still burn.
 Cotton then recruited me to join the board.
-I think he really wanted Birch, but she was fully engaged in other work, so that left me.
 I can report that the experience has been a delight.
 To be sure, our main job here is to raise money so that Seraj in Palestine can create children’s libraries.
 But the task has been a joyful one largely because the work Seraj is doing in Palestine is so delightful and because the people who have been drawn to the cause are so much fun to be around.
 Others have said this much better, but for me, my love of Seraj stems from the idea that one can never go wrong helping a child.
 It’s something that we can do without angering anyone, and the gift in return is the chance to meet the people in these communities and make new friends.

 I support Seraj Library Project because it is a way that whole communities can develop an attitude of peace, hope and learning in their children, while also encouraging creativity and joy for the adults.